zombodb/zombodb/TYPE-MAPPING.md

 Generally, this works well for latin-based languages.
 Note that the analyzer does **NOT** perform stemming or stop-word removal.
 This is by design.
 Should you also need these abilities, you should use one of the language-specific domains.

 Note that fields of type `phrase` (and `phrase_array`) **are** included in Elasticsearch's `_all` field, whereas fiels of type `fulltext` are not (but are expanded at search time to include such fields).

+## About `fulltext_with_shingles` DOMAIN

+The `fulltext_with_shingles` DOMAIN is similar to the `fulltext` DOMAIN described above, except its underlying definition is such that it emits tokens not only as single terms, but pairs of terms (separated by the dollar sign).

+When you need high-speed right-trucated wildcard support, especially when used in "quoted phrases", this is probably the data type you want to use.

+Like `fulltext`, fields of this type are **not** included in the `_all` field, but queries against such fields are instead expanded at search time.

 ## About langauge-specific DOMAINS